cmp-202/ssh2shell/README.md

   }
  },
  onEnd: function( sessionText, sshObj ) {
-  //show the full session output.
-This could be emailed or saved to a log file. sshObj.msg.send("\nThis is the full session responses:\n" + sessionText);
+  //email the session text instead of outputting it to the console var sessionEmail = new Email({
+    from: "me@example.com",
+    to:   "me@example.com",
+    subject: "Automated SSH Session Response",
+    body: "\nThis is the full session responses for " + sshObj.server.host + ":\n\n" + sessionText
+  });
+  this.emit('msg', "Sending session response email");
+  //same as sshObj.msg.send("Sending session response email");

+  // if callback is provided, errors will be passed into it
+  // else errors will be thrown
+  sessionEmail.send(function(err){ this.emit('error', err, 'Email'); });
  }
 };